dotBits/smart-search/README.txt

 Providing a search engine is a very complex subject if you aim to handle topics like relevance, semantics, performances and so on.

-Smart Search enhance the Wordpress search engine by querying Microsoft Bing using its Search API. <br>
+Smart Search enhance the Wordpress search engine by querying Microsoft Bing and its Search API. <br>
 The search query is performed in the context of your website url, as you type in the http://bing.com search input like so:

 *site:http://www.yourblog.com find this or that*